NOTES FOR USERS

-Directors of a company can be restricted or disqualified from acting as an officer to a company by the High Court or a director may undertake to accept disqualification or restriction by the Office of the Director of Corporate Enforcement (ODCE) without the necessity to go to the High Court.
+Directors of a company can be restricted or disqualified from acting as an officer to a company by the High Court or a director may undertake to accept disqualification or restriction by the Corporate Enforcement Authority (CEA) without the necessity to go to the High Court.

 The restriction requirement under the Companies Act 2014 requires that in order for a restricted director to act in relation to a company, the allotted share capital of nominal value must be not less than €500,000 in the case of a public limited company (other than an investment company) or a public unlimited company or €100,000 in the case of any other company type.
 Each share shall be paid up (in cash) to an aggregate amount not less than the figures stated above including the whole of any premium on that share.